zpallin/zpallin.github.io/_posts/2017-04-16-the-one-programming-philosophy-you-should-be-following.markdown

 layout: post
 title:  "the one programming philosophy everyone should be following..."
 date:   2017-04-16 11:26:00 -0700
-categories: zpallin software methodology philosophy devops
+categories: storytime software methodology philosophy devops
 ---

 `Sherman` Rosa, have you heard of DevOps?